The oxygen-gut dysbiosis connection

 - Obesity10

-As we’ll learn in the next few sections, this signature also suggests an underlying epithelial dysfunction.
+As we’ll see in the next section, this microbial signature often reflects a deeper issue: epithelial metabolic dysfunction.

 Epithelial cell metabolism drives gut dysbiosis

 So, what causes epithelial cells to make this switch that ultimately leads to gut dysbiosis?
-In the next few sections, I’ll discuss a few known inducers of this epithelial switch: antibiotics, infections, and a low fiber diet.
+Next, we’ll explore the common disruptors that trigger this metabolic switch—including antibiotics, infections, and low-fiber diets.

 Antibiotics deplete colonic butyrate and drive oxygen leakage into the gut

-Last spring, I had the pleasure of meeting Dr. Sebastian Winter, a professor of microbiology and immunology at UT Southwestern and one of the few prominent researchers trying to understand this control switch and its impact on host health.
+Last spring, I had the pleasure of meeting Dr. Sebastian Winter, a professor of microbiology and immunology at UT Southwestern—and one of the few researchers deeply exploring the connection between epithelial metabolism and host-microbe interactions.

-In an animal model, Dr. Winter’s lab demonstrated in 2016 that a single dose of the antibiotic streptomycin resulted in a four-fold reduction in gut butyrate concentrations.12 This was primarily attributed to depletion of populations of Clostridia, a class of bacteria that consists of many known butyrate-producers, including Eubacterium, Roseburia, Butyrivibrio, Clostridium, Coprococcus, and Ruminococcus species.
+In an 2016 animal study, Dr. Winter’s lab demonstrated that a single dose of streptomycin resulted in a fourfold reduction in gut butyrate levels.12 This was primarily due to the depletion of Clostridia—a class of bacteria that includes many key butyrate-producers, like Eubacterium, Roseburia, Butyrivibrio, Clostridium, Coprococcus, and Ruminococcus.

 Pathogenic bacteria can hack colonocyte metabolism to promote gut dysbiosis

-Certain pathogens may also exploit this colonocyte switch to gain a competitive advantage in the gut.
-If you’ve ever come down with an acute case of food poisoning and had trouble with your gut health afterwards, this could explain why.
+Certain pathogens may also exploit the colonocyte metabolic switch to gain a competitive advantage in the gut.
+If you’ve ever had a bout of food poisoning and struggled with gut symptoms long after the acute infection resolved, this may help explain why.

-In the same paper highlighted in the previous section, Byndloss et al. further demonstrated that certain strains of Salmonella (specifically Salmonella enterica serotype Typhimurium, hereafter abbreviated S. Tm) can manipulate the host epithelium to promote gut dysbiosis.12
+In the same 2016 paper from Dr. Winter’s lab, Byndloss et al. demonstrated that certain strains of Salmonella (specifically Salmonella enterica serotype Typhimurium, hereafter abbreviated S. Tm) can manipulate the host epithelium to promote gut dysbiosis.12

-Notably, the depletion of butyrate-producers appeared to be more gradual than with antibiotic treatment, occurring over about 1-3 weeks, but was also much slower to recover.
-At four weeks post-infection, the abundance of Clostridia was still two and a half orders of magnitude below baseline levels.
+Interestingly, the loss of Clostridia in this case was more gradual than with antibiotics—occurring over 1–3 weeks—and was much slower to recover.
+Even four weeks after infection, Clostridia abundance remained over two orders of magnitude below baseline.

-The inflammation induced by S. Tm also resulted in the release of reactive oxygen and nitrogen species into the gut, which reacted with simple sugars to form substrates that selectively fed S. Tm and other microbes within the Enterobacteriaceae family (Proteobacteria phylum).
+In addition, the inflammation induced by S. Tm led to the release of reactive oxygen and nitrogen species, which reacted with simple sugars to form substrates that selectively fed S. Tm and other members of the Enterobacteriaceae family (Proteobacteria).

-This is not just true of S. Tm.
-In 2007, Lupp et al. demonstrated in a mouse model that Citrobacter rodentium and Campylobacter jejuni infection are also capable of causing host intestinal inflammation and driving overgrowth of Enterobacteriaceae.13
+This isn’t unique to S. Tm.
+In 2007, Lupp et al. showed that Citrobacter rodentium and Campylobacter jejuni infections also triggered intestinal inflammation and promoted Enterobacteriaceae overgrowth.13

-Overall, this suggests that gut infections may contribute to oxygenation of the colon and promote a prolonged state of gut dysbiosis.
-Thus, clearing existing infections may be a key step to restoring the normal metabolism of the gut epithelium and a healthy gut microbiota.
+Altogether, this suggests that gut infections can oxygenate the colon and drive prolonged dysbiosis.
+Clearing these infections may be a key step in restoring epithelial metabolism and microbial balance.

 A low fiber diet may drive oxygen leakage and Proteobacteria expansion

-- A large-scale comparative study among children from urban areas in Europe and children from a rural African village in Burkina Faso found that European children had higher levels of Enterobacteriaceae.14 The researchers speculated that this was due to the low fiber content in the Western diet.
+- A large comparative study of children in Europe and rural Burkina Faso found that European children had significantly higher levels of Enterobacteriaceae.14 The researchers speculated that this was due to the low fiber content in the Western diet.

-- A 2009 study found that individuals on a gluten-free diet had lower relative abundance of Bifidobacterium and Lactobacillus, and higher amounts of Enterobacteriaceae.
-The gluten-free diet had significantly reduced the participants’ intake of polysaccharides.
+- A 2009 study found that individuals on a gluten-free diet had reduced levels of Bifidobacterium and Lactobacillus, alongside an increase in Enterobacteriaceae.
+The gluten-free diet had significantly lowered the participants’ intake of polysaccharides.

 What about a low carb, ketogenic diet?
-As I’ve discussed before, the ketone bodies acetoacetate and beta-hydroxybutyrate can supplement butyrate as a fuel source for gut epithelial cells.
-Thus, it’s unlikely that a low-fiber, ketogenic diet would activate this mechanism to drive gut dysbiosis.
-In fact, ketones might be beneficial in helping to restore epithelial hypoxia.
-We’ll come back to that later.
+As I’ve written previously, ketone bodies like acetoacetate and beta-hydroxybutyrate can serve as alternative fuels for gut epithelial cells.
+For this reason, it’s unlikely that a well-formulated ketogenic diet would trigger this same oxygen leakage mechanism.
+In fact, ketones may actually help restore epithelial hypoxia, but more research is needed.
+(More on that later.)

 Other agents that contribute to gut inflammation may also drive gut dysbiosis